A spectral sequence for tangent cohomology of algebras over algebraic operads: A spectral sequence of derivations

 \subsection{The spectral sequence}

-In this section, we present our main technical tool, a spectral sequence converging to the cohomology of the derivations of a $\PP$-algebra that is the colimit of a tower of cofibrations.
-The broad generality in which this spectral sequence appears means we can only guarantee it to be conditionally convergent in the sense of Boardman~\cite{Boardman}.
-We will study the differentials in this spectral sequence, and give natural conditions that ensure its strong convergence in Section~\ref{sec:CollapseResults}.
+In this section, we present our main technical tool, a spectral sequence converging under suitable hypotheses to the cohomology of the derivations of a $\PP$-algebra that is the colimit of a tower of cofibrations.
+We will study the differentials in this spectral sequence, and give natural conditions that ensure its convergence in Section~\ref{sec:CollapseResults}.

 \begin{theorem} Let $A$ be the colimit of a tower of cofibrations of $\;\PP$-algebras